writeprovidence/morphtoken.net/README.md

 [Morphtoken.net](Morphtoken.net)

 # Morphtoken
 An ERC721 token that adds interoperability between collectible applications.
-A Morphtoken is a generic and unique crypto asset which can be used to in many different collectible games.
+Morphtoken is a generic and unique crypto asset which can be used to in many different collectible games.

 <img src="morphtoken.png " width="120" />